opensourcestories/opensourcestories.org/content/stories/2021/russell-keith-magee.md

 It was an interesting little head check that the internet and who you are in person, can be very, very different.
 Any other thing is also keep in mind that this is 2005/2006.
 I did not at that point, have a broadband internet connection.
 I was doing a lot of this stuff on a very, very slow ADSL.
 But it was very slow ADSL.
 So video chat -- it could be done, but it wasn't done a lot.
 "Just jump on a zoom call" was not something you would do.
 It was all being done by text.
 It was very much the emails you wrote was who you were, unless you actually physically knew someone in person.

-**Julia Ferraioli**: I think that even though we have Zoom and video calls, I think people still run into that disconnect, that cognitive dissonance between who you are in person and who you are online, because you can edit.
+**julia ferraioli**: I think that even though we have Zoom and video calls, I think people still run into that disconnect, that cognitive dissonance between who you are in person and who you are online, because you can edit.

 **Russell Keith-Magee**: Yeah, you can edit stuff.
 There's also that there is, this is one of the things I've been feeling particularly around sort of COVID as an experience is that's forced me to be in Perth, like I'm not going to anywhere, all the conferences that I normally go to.
 And online conferences become weird because if I go to an online conference in the United States, they're winding down at the end of the day, and it's six o'clock in the morning for me.

 So they're kicking back and they've got a drink in one hand, and they’re being nice and social and I'm wolfing down cereal.
 And I guess I could mix that with whiskey, but probably not a good idea.
 And so there's a whole different -- where you are in the day matters a whole lot around the way that you interact with other people and sort of whether you're being social or whether you're being formal or whether you're like we're trying to formally follow an agenda or were just kicking back and telling stories and that's a really hard thing to navigate when you are so geographically isolated, and timezone isolated in my case as well.

-**Julia Ferraioli**: Absolutely.
+**julia ferraioli**: Absolutely.
 And people are often in different mindsets at different times of the day.
 Makes total sense.

 ## Open source contractualism, identity, and burnout

-**Julia Ferraioli**: So what would you like to talk about today?
+**julia ferraioli**: So what would you like to talk about today?

 **Russell Keith-Magee**: I guess is there's the story that I've just told about getting involved in open source is kind of the origin story.
 Which which is how I got into open source and how I got to be involved in the Django project and that has absolutely shaped my life and the meta story is there -- is it honestly like I guess there's the Gary Larson comment from way back when or maybe from The New Yorker "on the internet no one knows you're a dog" was my life for a long time it's like I'm I am this person on the internet from from out in the middle of nowhere and the only reason you know I exist is because I mailed the mailing lists.